'JUNK' FORENSIC SCIENCE LANDED MOTHER OF THREE IN JAIL FOR HUSBAND'S KILLING

-On the evening of 23 April 2004, Elizabeth Donoghue was upstairs in her Hertfordshire home, running a bath and speaking with a close friend on the phone.
+On the evening of 23 April 2004, Elizabeth Donoghue was upstairs in her Hertfordshire home, running a bath and speaking on the phone.

-In May the next year, Lizzi found herself convicted of James’ murder along with the friend she had been on the phone with that night.
-The prosecution argued that the pair planned the killing in order to cash in on a life insurance policy which they falsely claimed had a forged signature.
+In May the next year Lizzi was convicted of James’ murder along with the friend she had been on the phone with that night who the police insisted was her lover.
+The prosecution argued that the pair planned the killing in order to cash in on a life insurance policy, which they mistakenly claimed had a forged signature.

-Moreover, claims made by two experts at trial that cell site analysis – a field of forensics then in its relative infancy – could be used to pinpoint Lizzi’s location within the house were pure nonsense.
-A report by a third phone expert criticising this notion was never presented to the jury.
+Moreover, claims made that cell site analysis – a field of forensics then in its relative infancy – could be used to pinpoint Lizzi’s location within the house were pure nonsense.

-The Crown’s case also relied heavily on firearms identification – an area of forensics whose flaws and limitations are now much better understood.
-Gaps in the Crown’s case were filled in with unreliable witness testimony of the man who admitted to possession of the supposed murder weapon.
+The prosecution case also relied heavily on the forensics of firearms identification – the limitations of which are now much better understood.
+Gaps in the case were filled in with unreliable witness testimony of the man who admitted to possession of the supposed murder weapon.

 Unfortunately, the police investigation into James’ death suffered from tunnel vision: other lines of enquiry were not followed up, including suggestions his killing was drug-related.

-Lizzi is currently serving her minimum 30-year life sentence in prison, where she is known for her ready willingness to help other prisoners in need of support.
-Lizzi has the love and support of her mum and three children, who remain convinced that she is the victim of a miscarriage of justice.
+Lizzi is serving a minimum 30-year life sentence in prison, where she is renowned for her readiness to help other prisoners.
+Lizzi is sustained by the love and support of her three children and her mum, who remain convinced that she is the victim of a miscarriage of justice.

-Lizzi's children Helen, Paul and Claire were just teenagers when their beloved stepdad James was killed and their mum convicted.
+Lizzi's children Helen, Paul and Claire were just teenagers when their much loved stepdad James was killed and their mum convicted.
 "In our eyes the person that done it is still out there.
 I just want my mum out," Helen says.